 What you need to do now to prevent facilitation of tax evasion

-If you haven’t done anything yet, don’t worry.
-It’s not too late, but it’s vital to start working now to ensure your business has a legal defence should the worst happen.
-Just like the age old saying that your first payment of every month should be to the insurance company, the first task on Monday’s agenda should be to figure out what your company needs to do to prevent tax evasion.
+You’ve probably not thought about your reasonable procedures for a while, but with investigations ramping up, it’s crucial to review what your business has in place to ensure you have a legal defence should the worst happen.
+Just like the age old saying that your first payment of every month should be to the insurance company, the first task on Monday’s agenda should be to check that your company is doing enough to prevent facilitation of tax evasion.

-- Form an implementation team that includes senior management involvement.
+- Form a review team that includes senior management involvement.

 - Adopt VinciWorks’ free tax evasion policy template and communicate this to all staff.

-- Ensure all contractors and third parties are aware of your new tax evasion policy.
+- Ensure all contractors and third parties are aware of your tax evasion policy.

-- Begin to implement tax evasion focused due diligence of staff, third parties and clients.
+- Review procedures for tax evasion focused due diligence of staff, third parties and clients.

-- Begin a thorough risk assessment procedure of all areas of your business operations.
+- Undertake a new and thorough risk assessment procedure of all areas of your business operations.

 - If you operate overseas or have a more complex corporate structure, ensure these are adequately reflected in the risk assessment.